 When an engine misfires, there are a number of symptoms you will encounter with the vehicle.

 To start, the Check Engine Light will turn on.
 The code will be kept in the engine control module’s memory.
 And in the event of a cylinder 6 misfire, the Check Engine Light will also flash.

 A vehicle that is dealing with P0306 engine misfires may buck.
 This will typically happen during acceleration or while idle.
 The engine misfiring will feel rough or unstable.

 You may also experience diminished engine performance.
 The lack of engine power may affect transmission shifting.
 It can happen during acceleration when there is an active cylinder 6 misfire.

 In order to verify the problem, scan the freeze frame data’s documents and codes.
+Here's a great one we use daily.
 After, clear the ETC and engine codes.
 Check and see if the code returns by taking the car for a road test.

 Take the cylinder number 6 plug wire or ignition coil out.
 Look on the outside of the coil and plug boot to check for evidence of spark tracking.
 Also check the valve cover, as there may be oil contamination from any leaking.